RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 input_player4_joypad_index = 3
 ```

-Finally we are going to define a button to exit out the emulator.
+Finally, we are going to define a button to exit out the emulator.
 ```shell
 sudo nano /opt/retropie/configs/all/retroarch.cfg
 ```